 How Will Todd and Julie Chrisley’s Fraud Conviction Affect Chloe?

 While Todd was convicted of conspiracy to commit bank fraud, bank fraud, conspiracy to defraud the United States and tax fraud, Julie was convicted of conspiracy to commit bank fraud, bank fraud, conspiracy to defraud the United States, tax fraud and wire fraud.
-It is unclear ahead of their sentencing if the court will have them serve their sentences separately and staggered, but if not, Chloe could potentially be raised by close family members.

 If you or someone you know is struggling with substance abuse, contact the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1-800-662-HELP (4357).